18F/18f.gsa.gov/_posts/2018-09-27-antipatterns-in-agile-contracting.md

 government’s efforts to enhance buying power, going all the way back to [this memo](https://www.google.com/url?q=https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/procurement/memo/development-review-and-approval-of-business-cases-for-certain-interagency-and-agency-specific-acquisitions-memo.pdf&sa=D&ust=1534346709784000&usg=AFQjCNHMNAgoIxZ7wMQCOLMRtDHBX1Z9VA).
 Leveraging lessons learned and lowering the costs of entry for quality vendors to make it easier to get requirements satisfied is the express purpose of existing options like GSA’s Federal Supply Schedule, NASA and NIH’s GWACs, and many other shared services in government.
 (Read the latest [lessons we’ve learned from experimenting with this method](https://18f.gsa.gov/2018/07/26/what-we-learned-from-building-a-pool-of-agile-vendors/).)

-These are just a few of the many antipatterns we’ve observed over the years in our work with partners.
-The danger inherent in these antipatterns is that an organization’s business processes can snuff out any hope of adopting agile development before it has even really gotten started.
-As we discover more of these antipatterns we’ll share them as early and often as possible.
+These are just a few of the many anti-patterns we’ve observed over the years in our work with partners.
+The danger inherent in these anti-patterns is that an organization’s business processes can snuff out any hope of adopting agile development before it has even really gotten started.
+As we discover more of these anti-patterns we’ll share them as early and often as possible.
 In the meantime, continue making procurement joyful.